bfreud94/stardew-tracker/README.md

 The villager directory page displays information about each villager.
 Click the villager, and you will see their name, birthday, and affinities

 # Technology
 This application is built using React, and deployed to Vercel in a Docker container.
 There are no network requests that are made.
-Instead, the data is stored in src/api/index.ts.
+Instead, the data is stored in [this file](https://github.com/bfreud94/stardew-tracker/blob/main/src/api/index.ts).
 When developing, I didn't think it was worth while finding a server where I can consume the data, or develop one myself

 Please reach out to me if you have any questions.
 Thank you for your support!